mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

 ###### Required •  TypeString

-JSONPath is a simple JSON path (i.e. with array notation) which is evaluated against each custom resource to produce the value for this column.
+jsonPath is a simple JSON path (i.e. with array notation) which is evaluated against each custom resource to produce the value for this column.
 #### name

 ###### Required •  TypeString